-We are knee deep in Winter, even though it has been mild, according to Alaska’s standards.
-The days now get lighter a minute each day, but it is still dark quite a bit of the time.
-So how do you beat depression to the punch and stop it in its tracks?
-Did you know that flowers are scientifically shown to help beat the winter blues?
+Don’t worry, the days now get lighter a minute each day, even though it is still dark quite a bit of the time.
+So how do you beat those blues to the punch and stop it in its tracks?

 Flowers are part of the natural therapies that are prescribed to help boost someone out of depression.
 Not only the act of receiving bright beautiful blooms, but also sending them gives a warm, fuzzy feeling.